DUMMERSTON -- Campers and alumni traveled from all over the country for Reunion Weekend at Green Mountain Camp.

 "We can't choose what the kids will remember," she tells the counselors.
 "You never know when you're making a memory."

 Previous owners of the camp, "Coach" and his wife Pat Battino, sat in chairs greeting campers.
-They have both since retired but decided to come from South Carolina to attend Reunion Weekend.

 "Coach" received his nickname because he was a gymnastics and track coach.
 He was very well-known for his talents as a gymnast and coach.